ryanguill/ryanguill.github.io/_posts/2016-05-18-higher-order-functions.markdown

 ## Map

-Map is one of the easiest to grok, so let's start there.
+Map is one of the most common and most useful higher order functions, so let's start there.
 Let's say I have a collection of data, and I need to perform some sort of transformation on it.
 Common examples might be taking complex data and formatting it for output, or plucking individual parts of data out of a more complicated structure.
 Let's take a look at an example.

 {% highlight js %}
 var data = [